Home General country informationPhilippines – General info

 Trade in endangered species

-A stable and growing economy is the main objective of Philippine economic policy.
+A stable and growing economy is the main goal of Philippine economic policy.
 In 2001, gross domestic product (GDP) grew by 3.8% (2000: 3.9%).
 Above all, the service sector and investments in the privileged export and special economic zones have contributed to this.
-Agriculture – the main pillar of GDP at 20% in about 40% of the working population – recovered in the course of 2001.
+Agriculture, which is the main pillar of GDP at 20% of the working population and about 40% of the working population, recovered in the course of 2001.
 Production increased by 9%.
-This led u.a.
-The decline in imports of staple foods (rice) contributed to the stabilization of inflation despite the peso to USD exchange rate losses.
-This last amounted to 6.7% (6.9% in 2000).
+This led, among other things, to a decline in imports of basic foodstuffs (rice) and contributed to the stabilization of inflation despite the fall in the price of the peso against the USD.
+This was 6.7% most recently (6.9% in 2000).

 Philippines – Climate